 UMass Amherst Student Farm Facts

-- Each fall, students who are accepted into the program sign up for one five-credit farm practicum course per semester.
+- Enrolled students receive twelve academic credits towards their degree upon completion of the year long program.
 When they begin most have never worked on a farm, driven a tractor or planted a field.

-- It's a very fruitful partnership for students and the supermarket.
-People are really interested in supporting local agriculture, and UMass students have been very gratified that consumers are beginning to ask for some of their crops, like spinach, broccoli and butternut squash.
-The quality is high.
+- It's a very fruitful partnership for students and Big Y. Customers want to support local agriculture, and UMass students have been very gratified that consumers are beginning to ask for some of their crops.
+The quality of the produce is high and purchases go directly to supporting beginning farmers.

 - The UMass collaboration with Big Y has added so much to the curriculum.
 Students learn that they've got to deliver what they've promised.
 They learn about quality control and pricing.
-Students visit the supermarket's distribution center and they learn so much about the produce industry and how it works in the region, nationally and even internationally.
+Students visit Big Y's Fresh & Local Distribution Center and they learn so much about the produce industry and how it works in the region, nationally and even internationally.
 The course really opens their eyes to how food is produced, transported and delivered in this country.
 Big Y is a big part of that overall education.
-It's a valuable, hands-on opportunity to experience how local farms can actually work with a wholesale operation.